RESEARCH AND DESIGN

 NATIONAL CENTER FOR WOMEN IN INFORMATION TECHNOLOGY (NCWIT)

 I synthesized the most used resources on the NCWIT site using Google Analytics.
-Resources were then analyzed for corrections, updates, typos, inclusive language, and broken links, and suggestions for fixes were made.
+Resources were then analyzed for corrections, updates, typos, inclusive language, broken links, and suggestions for fixes were made.
 Next, I supported NCWIT in updating the resources and research on their website.
 Mock-ups of suggestions for improving specific online resources were created using Google Drawings.
 Finally, presentations to two different stakeholder groups within the organization were made to outline my process, progress, and suggestions.

 CITY OF BOULDER REIMAGINE POLICING PROJECT